FusionAuth/fusionauth-site/site/_drafts/securely-implement-oauth-in-react.md

 {: .legend}
 `File: server/index.js`

 But doing that every time sucks.
 [DRY](https://en.wikipedia.org/wiki/Don%27t_repeat_yourself) and all that.
-Notice that these follow a simple pattern—we can make adding new routes a lot easier with `Array.forEach`:
+Luckily, these follow a simple pattern, so we can make the process of adding new routes a lot easier with `Array.forEach`:

 ```js
 ...